-The ONC's Health IT Standards explicitly address the recording of vital signs such as height, weight, and BMI, which are directly relevant to this measure.
+The availability of height and weight information for discussion with parents of overweight children may be facilitated by health IT.
+The ONC's Health IT Standards explicitly address the recording of vital signs such as height, weight, and BMI into EHRs, which are directly relevant to this measure.
 The ONC standards include the following specific requirements in the Certification criteria (ONC, 2010) pertaining to Stage 2 Meaningful Use requirements: